• Home

 React Web SDK reference

-Read time: 10 minutes
+Read time: 15 minutes

 If you want to add LaunchDarkly to your React Native codebase, use the React Native SDK instead.
-The React SDK is intended for use in web applications, and the React Native SDK is specifically designed to run in mobile environments.
+The React Web SDK is intended for use in web applications, and the React Native SDK is specifically designed to run in mobile environments.
 To learn more, read React Native SDK.

 Version 3 of the React Web SDK replaces users with contexts

-A context is a generalized way of referring to the people, services, machines, or other resources that encounter feature flags in your product.
-Contexts replace another data object in LaunchDarkly: "users."
+In LaunchDarkly, a context is a generalized way of referring to the people, services, machines, or other resources that encounter feature flags in your product.
+To learn more about upgrading, read React Web SDK 2.x to 3.0 migration guide and Best practices for upgrading users to contexts.

 Overview

-This topic documents how to get started with the client-side React SDK, and links to reference information on all of the supported features.
+This topic documents how to get started with the client-side React Web SDK, and links to reference information on all of the supported features.

 SDK quick links